• Skip to primary navigation

 page…..I KNOW!
 Crazy talk.
 So, I whipped

-up a series of games that we used instead as a supplement to MIF.
+up a series of games that we used

 strategies (1) Doubles (2) Doubles Plus 1 (3) Making Ten (4) Ten More/Less.